verge-io/docs/docs/kb/posts/vmware-backup-dr-guide.md

 <br>

 ### DR/Business Continuity
-VMware VMS are powered up in VergeIO from the backup.
+VMware VMS are powered up in VeregOS from the backup.
 Built-in Site-Sync provides the mechanism to synchronize VMware backups offsite to be prepared for quick recovery in the event of a disaster or primary facility outage.

 ## Appendix A
 <br>